 Back when traveling to Morocco was still “just” a destination on my travel bucket list, I had to consider how I could actually make this happen.
 As far as life goals, I was still young to actually consider travel as a pending bucket list, but for years and years, Morocco had been calling to me, so Morocco definitely was the #1 country on my “must-visit” list!

 Without a doubt, I knew that I didn’t want to explore Morocco on a large coach tour.
 Morocco seemed too exotic, too intimate of a destination to share it with 50+ other people, so it was clear that a group escorted tour was not the best way for me to travel throughout Morocco.

 Did I think I was “brave” enough to travel to Morocco as a solo woman?
-I did speak French and a smattering of Standard Arabic, and I had already traveled internationally alone, but I knew I was shy and perhaps (definitely!) not adventurous enough to navigate Morocco’s roadways, public transport or medinas on my own, and I also wondered if Morocco really was a safe enough country.
+I did speak French and a smattering of Standard Arabic, and I had already traveled internationally alone, but I knew I was shy and perhaps (definitely!) not adventurous enough to navigate Moroccan roadways, public transport in Morocco or medinas on my own, and I also wondered if Morocco really was a safe enough country.

 A friend had expressed interest in traveling to Morocco with me, but I was hesitant to travel with someone who had a different travel style than me, and honestly, since I had dreamed about traveling to Morocco for so long, I didn’t want anything (or anyone!) to spoil the magic of discovering Morocco for the first time!

 All the research for my trip ultimately led me to the concept of private tours of Morocco.
 Initially, the notion and feasibility of a private tour in Morocco wasn’t one with which I was familiar.
 It seemed something only “rich” people could do, and while I had saved for what I was to consider the trip of a lifetime to Morocco, I wasn’t sure if I could actually pull this off.